Enter your ZIP to find local pros.

 What Is a Concrete Slab Foundation?

-A concrete slab foundation is a flat layer of reinforced concrete, typically 4 to 8 inches thick, poured directly onto the ground to support a building.
-Cost-effective and durable, slab foundations are most common in warm climates and for structures like garages, patios, driveways, and single-story homes.
+A concrete slab foundation is a flat layer of reinforced concrete, usually 4 to 8 inches thick, poured right onto the ground to support a building.
+These foundations are affordable, durable, and most often used in warm climates for garages, patios, driveways, and single-story homes.

-Unlike crawl space or pier-and-beam foundations, a slab sits directly on the soil with no basement or open space beneath.
-This makes it one of the simplest and most affordable foundation types, though repairs can be more challenging if the slab shifts or cracks.
+Unlike crawl space or pier-and-beam foundations, a slab sits right on the soil with no basement or open space underneath.
+This makes it one of the simplest and most affordable foundation types, but repairs can be harder if the slab shifts or cracks.

 » Want to compare your options?
-See our helpful guide on all types of foundations.
+See our helpful guides on all types of foundations and concrete slab vs crawl space foundations.

 Types of Concrete Slab Foundations

 Not all concrete slabs are built the same way.
-While they all provide a solid, level base, the structure and installation method can vary depending on your climate, soil conditions, and building needs.
-The three main types of concrete slab foundations are slab-on-grade, floating slab, and monolithic slab.
+They all give a solid, level base, but the structure and installation can change based on your climate, soil, and building needs.
+The three main types are slab-on-grade, floating slab, and monolithic slab.

 1. Slab-on-Grade Foundation

-A slab-on-grade foundation is a single layer of concrete poured directly on the ground, usually over a compacted gravel base.
-It’s the most common type of slab foundation used for homes in warm or moderate climates.
+A slab-on-grade foundation is a single layer of concrete poured right on the ground, usually over compacted gravel.
+This is the most common slab foundation for homes in warm or moderate climates.

 Best For: